cresset-template/cresset/README.md

 With luck, the techniques I propose here will enable the deep learning community to "_write once, train anywhere_".
-But even if I fail in persuading the majority of users of the merits of my method, I may still spare many a hapless grad student from the sisyphean labor of setting up their `conda` environment, only to have it crash and burn right before their paper submission is due.
+But even if I fail in persuading most users of the merits of my method, I may still spare many a hapless grad student from the sisyphean labor of setting up their `conda` environment, only to have it crash and burn right before their paper submission is due.